ixoncloud/tableau-wdc/README.md

 Tableau-WDC is a Web Data Connector webapp for Tableau, which uses the IXlsi API to fetch data from the IXPlatform and exports it to Tableau.

+## Getting Started

+### Prerequisites

+In order to use IXON Tableau-WDC you will need a copy of Tableau.

+The webapp has been tested with Tableau Desktop and Tableau Public.

+To get a copy of Tableau Public for free, visit the site: https://public.tableau.com/

-## IXON hosted instance
+### IXON hosted instance

 IXON is hosting the latest stable release of the webapp, in case you are not looking into hosting Tableau-WDC yourself.

-Simply paste the following URL in Tableau after selecting the `Web Data Connector` data source: https://cdn.ixon.cloud/tableau/latest/
+Simply paste the following URL in Tableau after selecting the data source "Web Data Connector":

+https://cdn.ixon.cloud/tableau/latest/

-## Getting Started
+## Development

 ### Prerequisites